 The personal finance community–myself included–loves to focus on the finance side of things.
 But focusing on the finances is only half of the equation.

 Today we’re going take it a step further and put the “personal” in personal finance.

 I think everyone should know how to budget, what their investment goals are, or what their net worth targets should be.
 These are valuable questions with important answers.
 And these ideas will apply to 99% of you reading this post.

 But the personal finance community already has those questions covered.
 The top-level experts have their answers.
 Books have been written, as have thousands (I guarantee it) of blog posts.

 We’ve got stock picks and bond funds a-plenty.
 There are savings plans and FIRE advice galore.
-You want the best cashback credit cards?
+Do you want the best cashback credit cards?
 We’ve got twenty.
 But who cares?
 No big deal.
 I want more!

 I want to go where the people are.
 Not just where the dollars are.
 And I’m not afraid to shamelessly riff off of Little Mermaid to get there.